-The international literature has dealt extensively with innovativeness, both in theory, as well as in a pleiad of empiric studies.
+The international literature has dealt extensively with innovativeness, both in theory, as well as in a plethora of empirical studies.
 Radical innovations encompass high quality action that contributes to the creation of new sectors, products or markets.
 Cooper (1998) adds that as long as innovations become more radical, they lead to evident and risky removal from existing practices.
-It is obvious that this kind of innovation does not appear at the level of the wood and furniture industry.
+It is obvious that this kind of innovation does not appear at the level of the wood and furniture industry which is characterized as a low - tech industry (OECD, 2002).